Volume Two

 [I am the second unit.]

-Excluding the group heading to help out the rescuers, there were five units in all.
+Excluding the group heading to help out the transport team, there were five units in all.

 When she gave instructions to each of them on where to go, Bard reached the intersection.